thrackle-io/rules-engine/docs/src/src/protocol/economic/ruleProcessor/ApplicationAccessLevelProcessorFacet.sol/contract.ApplicationAccessLevelProcessorFacet.md

 max has to be multiplied by 10 ** 18 to take decimals in token pricing into account

-*Function to get the Access Level Withdrawal rule in the rule set that belongs to the Access Level*
+*Function to get the Account Max Value Out By Access Level rule in the rule set that belongs to the Access Level*

 ```solidity